sebastianmoran-mainwp/grav-plugin-fetchwp/README.md

 # FetchWP Plugin for Grav

-`FetchWP` is a [Grav](http://github.com/getgrav/grav) Plugin and allows to fetch Wordpress posts by using the Wordpress REST Api.
+`FetchWP` is a [Grav](http://github.com/getgrav/grav) Plugin and allows to fetch Wordpress posts by using the Wordpress REST API.

 Inspired by [Grav Plugin Facebook](https://github.com/mikahanninen/grav-plugin-facebook) .